Why are we providing this notice?

 This Privacy Notice aims to give individuals outside our organisation with whom we interact, including prospective or existing investors or similar contacts (including individuals acting on behalf of such an investor that is a legal entity), visitors to our website, personnel of service providers or other suppliers and others who interact with us whether via our website or by corresponding with us by other means (e.g. by emailing or phoning us) (“you”, or “your”) information about the categories of your personal data Cheyne Capital may collect, how we collect it, what we use it for and with whom we share it.

 “Personal data” means any information relating to you, but does not include data where you can no longer be identified from it such as anonymised aggregated data.

-We will be a data controller in respect of your relationship with us.
-A data controller is responsible for deciding how to hold and use personal data about you.
 We may process your personal data ourselves or through others acting as data processors on our behalf.

 We may provide supplemental privacy notices on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your personal data.
 These supplemental notices should be read together with this Privacy Notice.

 If you have any questions about this Privacy Notice you can contact email@example.com.

 What information do we collect about you and what do we use it for?

 Personal data held by us or on our behalf may include, but is not necessarily limited to, your name, address, place of business, email address, other contact details, corporate contact information, job title, signature, employment and job history, correspondence records, details relating to your investment activity or preferences, and information about how you use our website and other technical data such as your IP address, login data for our web portal, browser type and version, time zone setting and location.